dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

 ```
 pip freeze > requirements.txt #outputs a list of dependencies and version numbers
 ```
-> Note: There is also the conda environment created by the Continuum Analytics.
+> Note: There is also the conda environment created by Continuum Analytics.
 The
-> conda environment handles creating a environment and package environment -- what the virtual
+> conda environment handles creating a environment and package dependencies -- what the virtual
 > environment + pip combination does.
 Conda, unlike pip, includes many non-python depedencies
 > (e.g, MKL) as precompiled binaries that would be necessary for scientific python packages.
-> The author is of the opinion that if you are a beginner or using a dated OS then using a
+> The author is currently of the opinion that if you are a beginner or using a dated OS then using a
 > conda environment is not the worst of ideas.
 If you are a developer working on a development
 > machine then compile things yourself -- an imporant and useful skill.
 Whatever path you choose
 > be consistent about how you set up your environment.

+---

 # Systems Level Dependenices